vsheahan/MCP-Rise-Of-The-Invaders/FULL_DETECTOR_RESULTS.md

    - Response patterns might not match

 3. **Aggressive Attack Templates**
-   - Our MCPs include novel attack types (chain-of-thought hijack, format skewing)
+   - Our attack prompts include novel attack types (chain-of-thought hijack, format skewing)
    - More diverse than training distribution
    - Some attack goals not well-represented in training